leonardcser/waldo-video-preprocessor/README.md

 python3 -m unittest discover tests
 ```

-Here again there is a option to run the test with or without Docker by toggling the `IS_DOCKER` boolean in [variables.py](variables.py).
+Here again there is a option to run the tests with or without Docker by toggling the `IS_DOCKER` boolean in [variables.py](variables.py).